Cross-Sectional Dynamics Under Network Structure: Theory and Macroeconomic Applications: Dynamics via Lagged Network Effects: Theory

 \subsection{Bilateral Connections in Networks}

 A network is represented by an $n \times n$ adjacency matrix $A$ with elements $a_{ij}$.
-I consider a directed and weighted network, which means that $a_{ij} \in [0,1]$ shows the strength of the link from cross-sectional unit $i$ to unit $j$.
-If $a_{ij}=0$, I will say unit $i$ is not connected to unit $j$.
-The set of bilateral links $\{a_{ij}\}_{i,j=1:n}$ give rise to a plethora of higher-order connections among units, referred to as walks.\footnote{Whenever convenient to simplify notation, I write $a:b$ for the set of integers $\{a,a+1,...,b\}$, $a\leq b$.}
+I consider a directed, weighted and possibly signed network; $a_{ij} \in [-1,1]$ shows the sign and strength of the link from unit $i$ to unit $j$, with $a_{ij} \neq a_{ji}$ possibly.
+If $a_{ij}=0$, I say unit $i$ is not connected to unit $j$.
+Self-links are permitted: $a_{ii} \neq 0$.
+The set of bilateral links $\{a_{ij}\}_{i,j=1:n}$ give rise to a myriad of higher-order (hyper-dyadic) links among units, referred to as walks.\footnote{Whenever convenient to simplify notation, I write $a:b$ for the set of integers $\{a,a+1,...,b\}$, $a\leq b$.}